shwoodwind.co.uk

 With this in mind, I repeated the experiment - but this time I concentrated the effects of the vinegar in the appropriate spot.

-I then removed the wad, and with the aid of a cotton bud soaked in vinegar gently rubbed off all the calcium deposits.
+I then removed the wad, and with the aid of a cotton bud soaked in vinegar gently rubbed off all the scale deposits.

-You may notice too that the ebonite hasn't gotten any greener than it was.
+You may notice too that the ebonite hasn't really gone any greener than it already was.
 I did notice a very slight greening effect, but it wasn't anywhere near as much as seen on the vinegar treated piece.

 Just out of curiosity I cleaned the SA80 piece and popped it into the Hydrogen Peroxide.
 After 15 minutes or so it had gone green again - so it appears that some types of ebonite are more susceptible to discolouration than others.
 It could also just be that ebonite tends to deteriorate over time depending on what environment it's been kept in - a test piece of new ebonite showed no discolouration after 60 minutes immersed in the vinegar.